turingschool/front-end-curriculum/projects/module-2/refactor-tractor.md

 ## Timeline
 Dates and deadlines to be aware of:

-* **Wednesday, February 24th** - Make sure to have project board ready with tickets already completed and plans to complete for sprint over the weekend.
-You should also have wireframes in place (*DTR should also be complete*)
+* **Wednesday, February 24th** - Make sure to have project board ready with tickets already completed and plans to complete for sprint over the weekend. (*DTR should also be complete*)
-* **Monday, March 1st** - Project board up to date with tasks completed and plans for finishing final sprint. (*May review a couple PRs as well for code reviews*)
+* **Monday, March 1st** - Project board up to date with tasks completed and plans for finishing final sprint. (*We may review some pull requests in this check in too to make sure that y'all are utilitzing pr processes*)
 * **Wednesday, March 3rd** - Project due at 9PM.
 * **Thursday, March 4th** - Project evals.